 Article 9

 Article 9 Instructor Certification clinics will resume for NEW instructors only.
 Class size will be limited to eight and will only be hosted in Phoenix, Arizona although applications statewide will be considered.
 Applications will be processed in the order they are received and those that were submitted in February and March of this year, will be contacted.
-Please contact Tim Payne at [email protected] for more information.
+Please contact Charity Bishop at [email protected] for more information.

 Article 9 instructors whose certifications have expired or are going to expire, will be given the option to be observed teaching the course on a day and time agreed upon by the instructor and Lead Instructor who will be observing them.
 Upon a passing observation, they will be given a renewal certificate.